AronBensimhon/Funds-_ML/README.md

 Future improvements include incorporating investment exposure analysis to refine clustering and anomaly detection and implementing a practical user interface to make the system accessible to a broader audience.

+## Acknowledgment ##
+We extend our heartfelt gratitude to our course lecturer, Chen Hajaj, for his guidance, support, and invaluable insights throughout the project.
+His expertise greatly enriched our understanding and execution of this work.

 ## Author

 This repository is maintained by **Aron Bensimhon** and **Moshe Goldzand**.
 If you have any questions or feedback, feel free to contact us through GitHub.